oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

 Remote Desktop Protocol (RDP) can only be used to open consoles to Windows virtual machines, and is only available when you access a virtual machines from a Windows machine on which Remote Desktop has been installed.
 Before you can connect to a Windows virtual machine using RDP, you must set up remote sharing on the virtual machine and configure the firewall to allow remote desktop connections.

    **Note:** SPICE is not currently supported on virtual machines running Windows 8.
 If a Windows 8 virtual machine is configured to use the SPICE protocol, it will detect the absence of the required SPICE drivers and automatically fall back to using RDP.
+   {: .alert .alert-info}

 #### Configuring SPICE Console Options